Home > Movable Book History Articles > ,

 The images below depict the Straßen- und Hofseite des Anwesens C 90 am Kapunziesel, which refers to the street and courtyard view of the property C 90 at Kapunziesel, where the Engelbrecht publishing house and workshop were located.

 In 1743, Engelbrecht was appointed to the Augsburg city council.
 His position not only added to his prestige but also likely gave him influence over local artistic policies, making his workshop a central part of Augsburg’s artistic landscape.
 He continued his work until his death on January 17, 1756.
+Following Engelbrecht's death in 1756, his business remained prosperous under the leadership of his daughters and sons-in-law.
+The enterprise continued its operations successfully, extending well into the 19th century.

 Martin Engelbrecht had arranged for his youngest son to apprentice with three renowned copper engravers: Philipp Andreas Kilian, Christoph Friedrich Hörmann von und zu Gutenberg, and his son-in-law Christian Art Wilhelm (the husband of his daughter, Sibylla Engelbrecht).
 Upon Martin Engelbrecht's death in 1756, his estate, including the large publishing house and the property at C 90, was divided equally among his four heirs: his daughters Sibylla Wilhelm (married to Christian Wilhelm) and Hörmann (married to Christoph Hörmann), the widow of Philipp Andreas Kilian, and Georg Martin Kilian (son of Philipp Andreas Kilian).